 Traffic on the New River consists mostly of pleasure boats but commercial vessels, such as the

-tour boat "Jungle Queen", the River Taxi, chartered party boats, construction barges, yacht support vessels,
+tour boat "Jungle Queen", the Water Taxi, chartered party boats, construction barges, yacht support vessels,

 the US Coast Guard, and local law enforcement can also be observed.

 Pleasure boats of all sizes, from row boats, kayaks to mega yachts can regularly be seen.
 Yachts

 are often of such size that small tug boats, at the bow and stern, are necessary to navigate the

 The New River flows into the Atlantic Ocean and is therefore effected by the tides.
 At this location

 it ranges from 2 - 3 feet.
 On an outgoing tide, the current is left to right in the picture, -- reverse on